 Considering all of these Medicare cuts and burdensome reporting programs, does it make sense to step away from Medicare altogether?

 There’s no easy answer to this question, largely depends on your payer mix, referral relationships, and practice trajectory.
 For some practices, it may not make financial sense to continue seeing Medicare beneficiaries.
 Others, especially those with a large Medicare client base, may need to continue with Medicare and make other operational changes in order to remain profitable.
-For more advice on how to maintain or increase revenue in the face of dwindling payments, check out this blog post.
+For more advice on how to maintain or increase revenue in the face of dwindling payments, check out this blog post about profits and efficiencies.

 With decreasing reimbursements, can we expect to see an increased or decreased use of assistants—and how will that impact care quality?